nesi/support-docs/docs/Scientific_Computing/Terminal_Setup/WinSCP-PuTTY_Setup_Windows.md

 for a single transfer'.

 ![winscp\_Settings2.png](../../assets/images/WinSCP-PuTTY_Setup_Windows_11.png)
-!!! info Important
+!!! prerequisite Important
      As WinSCP uses multiple tunnels for file transfer you will be required to authenticate again on your first file operation of the session.
 The second prompt for your second-factor token can be skipped, just as with login authentication.
-!!! info What Next?
+!!! prerequisite What Next?
      -   [Moving files to/from a
          cluster.](https://support.nesi.org.nz/hc/en-gb/articles/360000578455)
      -   Setting up